› Business Loans › Lender Reviews › LoanBuilder Review

 If you were declined because of poor credit, some bad credit business loan options might be available with other business lenders.

 LoanBuilder is an excellent option for businesses that quickly need a substantial amount of cash but cannot qualify for bank loans.
-But if your cash flow cannot sustain weekly payments, this repayment structure might limit your capacity for growth.
+However, if your cash flow cannot sustain weekly payments, this repayment structure might limit your capacity for growth.

 LoanBuilder isn’t the only business lender that allows you to customize your borrowing amount and terms.
 If you explore other options, you might find another business lender that offers the main advantages of LoanBuilder but without its most significant disadvantages.